sdiehl/wiwinwlh/tutorial.md

 Deepseq
 -------

 There are often times when for performance reasons we need to deeply evaluate a data structure to normal form leaving no terms unevaluated.
 The ``deepseq`` library performs this task.

+The typeclass ``NFData`` (Normal Form Data) allows us to seq all elements of a structure across any subtypes which themselves implement NFData.

 ```haskell
 class NFData a where